RyanZim/eslint-config-problems/README.md

 - `prefer-spread` - Use the spread operator instead of `.apply` where possible.
 - `prefer-rest-params` - Use rest parameters instead of `arguments`.
 - Use the exponentiation operator (`**`) instead of `Math.pow()` (enforced via `no-restricted-properties`).
+- `prefer-object-spread` - Use object spread where possible, instead of `Object.assign()`
+- Use optional catch bindings when not using the error variable in the catch block (enforced by `no-unused-vars` with `caughtErrors: 'all'`)
 - `prefer-const` - I realize this is very opinionated; if you don't like it, add `prefer-const: off` to your config.

-It also sets `ecmaVersion: 2017` in the `parserOptions`, so that ESLint can parse `async`/`await` code with no additional setup.
+It also sets `ecmaVersion: 2020` in the `parserOptions`, so that ESLint can parse modern code (including `BigInt` in Node 10.8+) with no additional setup.

 ### I disagree with rule X; you missed rule Y

 If you disagree; feel free to open an issue.
 I'm open to changing rules if you have a good reason.

 If I missed a rule that prevents an actual problem or is otherwise in keeping with the general guidelines above, please open an issue as well; I just might add it.

-## sub-configs

-### `node10`

-The `problems/node10` sub-config forces ES2018 features supported by Node.js v10+.
-Specifically, it disallows the use of `Object.assign()` where the object spread operator could be used.

-It also sets `ecmaVersion: 2019` in the `parserOptions`, so that ESLint can parse the ES2019 syntax that Node.js v10 supports.

 ## Installation & Usage